jmcastelo/mixtum/README.md

     .venv\Scripts\Activate.ps1

-In case the execution policiy of PowerShell does not allow the execution of scripts, you can enable it with the following command on a PowerShell run as administrator:
+In case the execution policy of PowerShell does not allow the execution of scripts, you can enable it with the following command on a PowerShell run as administrator:

     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned